STM-Capstone-2022/stm-capstone-aws/README.md

 Finally, set up Account Linking in the AWS
 documentation: <https://developer.amazon.com/en-US/docs/alexa/smarthome/set-up-account-linking-tutorial.html>

-## stm-automation-workers: Attaching a Rules Engine to the Detector Models
+## stm-automation-workers: Attaching a Rules Engine to the Detector Models (Automatic Activation)

 The stack should have deployed two IoT Event detector models, named `stm-fan-automation-detector` and `stm-humidifier-automation-detector`.
 The AWS Rules Engine can integrate them together with a rule that forwards the